 Average annual value of unredeemed rewards per household

-Number of consumers who don’t know if their rewards expire
+Over a third of consumers who don't know the value of their reward points

 7 Key Features to Shop for in a Cash-Back Card